-We got the first single “Quarter past midnight” from the Doom days album on May 2018 and album on June 2019.
-The song’s video featured Dan Smiths iconic hair cut from gravity resisting significant hairdo to bare head.
+We got the first single “Quarter past midnight” from the Doom days album in May 2018 and the album in June 2019.
+The song’s video featured Dan Smiths’ iconic hair cut from gravity resisting significant hairdo to bare head.
 This action opened up a new era for Bastille.

 I love that they are trying new things while staying true to their original sound.

-For example, the song “Milion pieces” that has true happy pop sound with existential lyrics.
+For example, the song “Milion pieces” has a true happy pop sound with existential lyrics.
 It reminds me of their single “Happier” that’s just like a pop anthem.

 Dan Smith is a poet.

 The English major Dan did it once again with cultural references and breathtaking metaphors.
-Dude is so underappreciated.
+The dude is so underappreciated.

 But how’d y’all look so perfect?